 01. Time for Joy

 Our lives are busy.
 With the chatter of video calls and the pings of phone notifications, it’s easy to forget to pause for shared fun with one another.
 It can help to designate a regular date night — or morning and afternoon, too! — without kids, technology or discussions about work.
-By agreeing to honor this time like you would any other important meeting in your calendar, you prioritize each other even when life feels busiest.
+When starting this relationship ritual as a couple, agree to honor this time like you would any other important meeting on your calendar.
+Love is prioritizing each other even when life feels busiest.

 A joy-sparking date doesn’t have to mean an elaborate excursion, either.
 It can be as simple as cooking a new dish together or packing a bento box for an afternoon in the park.
 Take turns deciding how you’ll spend the time, so each of you can contribute to creating exciting, enjoyable experiences for the other.